The Best $600 Home Office PC Build – February 2026

 MINISFORUM UM870

-$535The Guru’s TipTake everything you want in a modern PC and then scale it down, and you get the UM870.
+$583The Guru’s TipTake everything you want in a modern PC and then scale it down, and you get the UM870.
 It offers a slim and sleek design that allows it to be hidden away or shown off (it’s about 5″ square and 2″ thick).
 Despite these trim proportions, it’s equipped with the ultra-fast AMD Ryzen 7 8745H 8-core, 16-thread CPU with boost to 5GHz, and built-in Radeon 780M graphics.
-Supporting this chip is an ample 32GB of DDR5 RAM, a 1TB Gen 4 solid-state drive, and built-in WiFi 6E.
+Supporting this chip is 16GB of DDR5 RAM, a 1TB Gen 4 solid-state drive, and built-in WiFi 6E.
 It has a 5 USB ports in total (including a USB 4 Type-C), and it can simultaneously support three monitors on the Type-C port plus the included DisplayPort and HDMI port.
-To top it off, Windows 11 Pro is pre-installed and included in the price!We want to make clear that due to RAM prices, it's no longer possible to build a DIY PC at our target pricepoint ($600).
-But you can still get this amazing mini PC for less than that (as of our latest update), and it will perform at least as well if not better than what we spec out below!
-But you'll still probably need accessories for this PC, so please do scroll down to the end of this guide for our top picks for a monitor, keyboard, and mouse!
+To top it off, Windows 11 Pro is pre-installed and included in the price!We want to make clear that this pre-built PC is actually much faster than the DIY PC we spec out below (as in about 2x faster).
+While all PCs are going up in price quickly due to market conditions, OEMs have some inventory of parts available to allow them to hold the price down.
+So unless you are committed to building your own or need something expandable, we recommend this mini PC.

 The DIY Option